 We would be flying in a 747 Jumbo Jet, and our children just couldn't wait

 for the trip to America!
-Soon after receiving the tickets, we bought them a toy die-cast 747 Jumbo
+Soon after receiving the tickets, we bought the boys a toy die-cast 747 Jumbo

 Jet that even had Lufthansa painted on the side.
 Within hours, one set of wheels had broken off

 the toy airplane.
 As we tried to dry the tears of our six-year-old, he muttered, "I hate Jumbo Jets

 when their wheels break off!"
 We assured him that such things don't happen to real Lufthansa jumbo jets.

 The day of our flight finally arrived.
 Friends in Salzburg agreed to take